 Autism Initiative Resources

-Effective January 1, 2018, Georgia’s Medicaid Program began providing coverage for Autism Spectrum Disorder (ASD) services.
-For information log onto https://dch.georgia.gov/autism-spectrum-disorder.
+Georgia’s Medicaid Program began providing coverage for Autism Spectrum Disorder (ASD) services on January 1, 2018.

 “Autism Spectrum Disorder (ASD) is a developmental disability caused by differences in the brain.
 Scientists do not know yet exactly what causes these differences for most people with ASD.
 However, some people with ASD have a known difference, such as a genetic condition.

-ASD begins before the age of 3 and last throughout a person’s life, although symptoms may improve over time.
+ASD begins before the age of 3 and lasts throughout a person’s life, although symptoms may improve over time.
 Some children with ASD show hints of future problems within the first few months of life.
 In others, symptoms may not show up until 24 months or later.
-Some children with an ASD seem to develop normally until around 18 to 24 months of age and then they stop gaining new skills, or they lose the skills they once had.
-Studies have shown that one third to half of parents of children with an ASD noticed a problem before their child’s first birthday, and nearly 80%–90% saw problems by 24 months of age.”
+Some children with ASD seem to develop normally until around 18 to 24 months of age and then they stop gaining new skills, or they lose the skills they once had.
+Studies have shown that one-third to half of the parents of children with an ASD noticed a problem before their child’s first birthday, and nearly 80%–90% saw problems by 24 months of age.”